memgraph/docs/mage/algorithms/overview.md

 ## Streaming Graph Analytics

 ### Dynamic Node2Vec

 [Dynamic
 Node2Vec](/algorithms/dynamic-graph-analytics/node2vec-online-algorithm.md) is a
-random walk based method that creates embeddings for every new node added to the graph.
+random walk-based method that creates embeddings for every new node added to the graph.
 For every new edge, there is a recalculation of probabilities (weights) that are used in walk sampling.

 ### Dynamic PageRank

 In the domain of estimating the importance of graph nodes, [PageRank](/algorithms/dynamic-graph-analytics/pagerank-online-algorithm.md) is arguably the most popular tool.
 Today, the most popular search engine in the world, Google, owes its popularity solely to this algorithm, developed in the early days by its founders.
 The need for its dynamic implementation arose at the moment when nodes and edges arrive in a short period of time.

 ### Dynamic Community Detection

 To address the hidden relations among the nodes in the graph, especially those not connected directly, [community detection](/algorithms/dynamic-graph-analytics/community-detection-online-algorithm.md)